-Is SWR Charged?
+Is SWR Free?

-The billing items of SWR include storage space and traffic.
-Currently, it is free of charge.
+Yes.
+Currently, SWR is a free service.
+The billing items of SWR include storage space and traffic, both of which are free for charge.

-Does SWR Support Querying the CPU Architecture (x86 or ARM) of an Image?
+Does SWR Support Querying the CPU Architecture (x86 or Arm) of an Image?